Dogs and the Jubilee Weekend

 If you own a well-trained, calm dog, you should be fine taking them to a street party.
 It is best to keep your dog on a lead though, as there may be lots of young children around, and there will certainly be plenty of food.
 Also, if you attend a street party, remember that you are in a public place – even well trained dogs could wander off by mistake in the confusion of lots of food, noise and people.

 If you own a nervous dog – particularly a more mature dog or a puppy, do not force them to be present for your jubilee celebrations.
 The excitement and noise of a street party, or having lots of guests over to your house can affect nervous dogs.
 Instead, provide your pet with a den in a quiet room, perhaps with a blanket, some toys or a special bone.
+If for some reason you have to attend this then take a look through our dog calming products to help relieve the stress your dog is feeling.

 If you are planning to visit London to see the flotilla or another of the organised celebrations, it is not a good idea to take your dog.
 The streets will be incredibly crowded and the experience will not be enjoyable for your pet.